Kimaitn/BlockchainMedicineTracker/blockchain/README.md

 1. MACHINE TWO - `./startFabric-peer2.sh`

 ## Using Composer to deploy a business network on Fabric
 You will need to add `mat-network.bna` (or whatever `.bna` file you will be using) in the current working directory.
+A sample one has been provided, but it is still in development.
 The directory doesn't matter, but `networkadmin.card` will be saved in it, so doing this in `blockchain` would probably be best.
 Run these commands on MACHINE ONE.

 1. `composer network install --card PeerAdmin@hlfv1 --archiveFile mat-network.bna`
 1. `composer network start -n mat-network -V 0.0.1 -A admin -S adminpw --card PeerAdmin@hlfv1 -f networkadmin.card`
-1. `composer card import -f networkadmin.card --card admin@mat-network`

 You did it!
 From here you can:
 * `composer network ping --card admin@mat-network` to ping the network